restatedev/service-protocol/service-invocation-protocol.md

 - Full duplex (bidirectional) stream: Messages are sent back and forth on the same stream at the same time.
 This option is supported only when using HTTP/2.
-- Uni-directional (Request/Response) stream: Messages are sent from runtime to service endpoint, and later from service endpoint to runtime.
+- Request/Response stream: Messages are sent from runtime to service endpoint, and later from service endpoint to runtime.
 Once the service endpoint starts sending messages to the runtime, the runtime cannot send messages anymore back to the service endpoint.

 When opening the stream, the request method MUST be `POST` and the request path MUST have the following format: